 Add coconut oil/ghee in the same pan and fry the fennel until soft and brown stirring occasionally.

-Next saute the hard vegetable first, add carrots, kale to the spices then add salt, pepper, and other vegetables give it stir and allow to simmer until half cooked with the lid on for 3-5 minutes over medium heat.
+Give it stir and allow to simmer until half-cooked with the lid on for 3-5 minutes over medium heat.

 Pour more water if you want the dal little soupy.